prophesee-ai/openeb/.github/ISSUE_TEMPLATE/bug_report.md

 * check our [public documentation](https://docs.prophesee.ai/stable/index.html)
 * make sure you are using the last version of OpenEB

-If the earlier steps didn't solve the issue, raise an issue providing:
+If the earlier steps didn't solve the problem, raise an issue providing:
 * information about your system with [Metavision Platform Info Application](https://docs.prophesee.ai/stable/metavision_sdk/modules/metavision_hal/samples/platform_info.html)
 * your operating system and its version
 * your camera type and its serial number that can be found on your camera's base (bottom) plate